Find Affordable College Courses

 West Barnstable, MA

-Cape Cod Community College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
-It came in at #6 on the list.
-Cape Cod Community College is a small public school located in the city of West Barnstable.
+Cape Cod Community College came in at #6 in this year’s edition of the Best Value Liberal Arts & Humanities Associate Degree Schools in the New England Region ranking.
+Cape Cod Community College is a small public school located in the small city of West Barnstable.

 #7